What We Believe: The Beauty of the Catholic Faith Video Trailer

-He of course offers a way to escape the waters of destruction; he instructs Noah to build an ark which carries eight people and a pairs of every animal to safety.
+He of course offers a way to escape the waters of destruction.
+He instructs Noah to build an ark which carries to safety eight people and pairs of every animal.
 With these, he provides the earth and the human race with a new beginning.
 As a sign of God’s covenant of friendship with the newly recreated world, he places a rainbow in the sky.

 From the beginning, Christians have seen in this story a hint of a greater work of God that would come later.
 The first flood swept away the evil from the surface of the earth, but not from the hearts of the ark’s passengers.
 The Red Sea closing in upon Pharaoh and his armies had much the same limitation–it did not cleanse the soul of Israel.

 So an even greater act of salvation was needed, one that was more radical, that penetrated to the very “root” of evil.
-God himself enters into our world in the form of a man, and engages in hand to hand combat with the father of lies.
+God himself would enter into our world in the form of a man, and engage in hand to hand combat with the father of lies.

-Lent is a time intimately linked with baptism.
+It’s important to keep in mind that Lent is a time intimately linked with baptism.
 In the early Church, it was the season that catechumens prepared themselves through prayer and fasting for their paschal journey to the baptistry.
 The faithful prayed and fasted with them.

-If we’re honest, all of us fall to some degree into that second category.
+If we’re honest, all of us fall to some degree into this second category.
+Our baptismal garments could stand a good clearning.
 So let us determine– through prayer, fasting, and giving–to intercede for the catechumens and candidates, and at the same time to scour compromise and luke-warmness from our own hearts.

 When people think of Lent, Noah’s Ark is usually not the first thing to pop into their minds.
 But there is an essential connection — and it goes beyond 40 days and 40 nights.

-This article on Noah’s Ark, Lent, and baptism was originally published in Our Sunday Visitor as a reflection upon the readings for the 1st Sunday in Lent, liturgical cycle B (Gen 9:8-15; Ps 25; I Pet 3:18-22; Mk 1:12-15).
+This article on Noah’s Ark, Lent, and baptism appears as a reflection upon the readings for the 1st Sunday in Lent, liturgical cycle B (Genesis 9:8-15; Psalm 25; I Peter 3:18-22; Mark 1:12-15).